Resources for Self-Represented Litigants

 - Legal Self Help Centers - Legal self-help center staff can help you find useful information on your legal problem, but cannot provide legal advice.
 Links to agencies in counties outside of Cook.

 The Markham Branch of the Law Library offers a Self-Help Web Center with computers for online access to helpful resources available on Illinois Legal Aid Online and a hotline phone to Coordinated Advice and Referral Program for Legal Services (CARPLS), the free legal aid telephone service.
-On Tuesdays and Fridays only, 9 a.m.–12 p.m. (noon) volunteer legal aid attorneys will staff the center.
+On Tuesdays and Fridays only, 9:30 a.m. – noon volunteer legal aid attorneys will staff the center.
+On Wednesdays from 9 a.m. – noon volunteer legal aid attorneys are available for debt collection cases only.

 The Bridgeview Branch of the Law Library hosts the Bridgeview Virtual Legal Advice Desk (VLAD) on the 1st and 3rd Tuesdays from 9:00 a.m. - noon.
 Call (708) 974-6201 to pre-register (required).